 Tabriz people and bazaar played a very important role in the formation and victory of the Constitutional Revolution of Iran.

 There are lots of historical and natural attractions in this beautiful city, such as Blue Mosque, Constitutional Revolution House of Tabriz (Mashrouteh museum), Shahryar literature museum (house of Shahryar), Saat Tower, Municipality Museum and former municipality office, Shah-golf park, Saint Mary Church of Tabriz and the volcanic mount of Sahand.

 Not very far from the city center, with just hours’ drive, there is an amazing historical stone village named “Kandovan” in which people are still living in dug holes in the rocks and live in stone houses.

 Tabriz is the main center for the production of the famous Iranian Rugs and carpets.
 Also, it is famous for its leathers and several other handicrafts including silverware, wood engraving, ceramics and pottery and Ghalamzani.

-In every trip one of the most important parts is food and eating.
-Don’t forget to eat Tabriz delicious cuisines such as Kufteh Tabrizi, Abgoosht, Dolma and Chelow kabab, also do not lose Tabriz famous sweets and confectionaries such as Ghorabie, Loz, Baklava, Nougha or Louka, Eris or Ris.
+In every trip, one of the most important parts is food and eating.
+Don’t forget to eat Tabriz delicious cuisines such as Koofteh Tabrizi, Abgoosht, Dolma and Chelow kabab, also do not lose Tabriz famous sweets and confectionaries such as Ghorabie, Loz, Baklava, Nougha or Louka, Eris or Ris.